freebsd/freebsd-quarterly/2020q3/puppet.md

 default version of Facter with Puppet 7 which is expected to be released soon.

-We are getting ready for adding a port for Puppet 7 as sysutils/puppet7 when it is available, along with PuppetServer 7 (sysutils/puppetserver7) and PuppetDB 7 (databases/puppetdb7).
+We are getting ready to add a port for Puppet 7 as sysutils/puppet7 when it is available, along with PuppetServer 7 (sysutils/puppetserver7), and PuppetDB 7 (databases/puppetdb7).

 Regarding orchestration, most Marionette Collective ports have been